barisozmen/build-ai-startup-course/task_2_ssh_access.md

    ```
 3. Enter the password you created when setting up the Droplet

 Tip: to ease debugging, you can use the `ssh -v` command to see the debug logs.
 [Here](https://chatgpt.com/share/68297681-9fe0-8010-bc32-9dbfd915fead) is ssh connection steps and how to understand debug logs.

+Another tip: You can use the `ssh -o ServerAliveInterval=60 root@your-droplet-ip` command to prevent the connection from timing out.

+This command will send a keep-alive message every 60 seconds to prevent the connection from timing out.

 ### 3. Basic Server Exploration
 Once connected, explore the server with these commands: